lamberta/devkit-doc/api/ui/widget/sliderview.md

 When the `track` option contains the `activeColor` property then a color is applied to the background else the background is styled based on image properties (which should be passed as and option).

-The format of the `track` and `thumb` parameters to apply background images is the same as the `ImageScaleView` which means you can use 3-slice, 6-slice or 9-slice images for the background.
+The format of the `track` and `thumb` options to apply background images is the same as the `ImageScaleView` options which means you can use 3-slice, 6-slice or 9-slice images for the background.

 ## Examples